 I was first thinking of an eggnog buttercream frosting, but then decided to keep the flavor of cream cheese frosting and add another level of texture and flavor with an eggnog pastry cream filling.
 It’s so good, you’ll be eating it straight with a spoon! 🙂

 Super soft, moist cupcakes with a perfect crumb and a great balance of flavor and warming spices.
 Filled with a white chocolate and eggnog pastry cream, and topped with a fluffy, tangy cream cream cheese frosting!

-I made these gingerbread eggnog cupcakes to use in these adorable Santa Claus cupcakes as well!
+I made these gingerbread cupcakes to use in these adorable Santa Claus cupcakes as well!
 Those cupcakes used a more stiff cream cheese frosting in order to be able to pipe that Santa Claus shaped topping.
 There’s a step-by-step video tutorial and printable there to help you nail that easy Santa Claus shaped frosting. 🙂

 The frosting used for these gingerbread eggnog cupcakes however is more soft and fluffy.
 You also have the option of mixing the frosting with a little molasses before you pipe it so that your frosting has a beautiful gold ombre look, OR you can simply decorate them with some gold dust and mini gingerbread cookies on top.
-Either way, you’ll love these gingerbread cupcakes just for its robust, spicy, warming ginger flavor and that soft, moist, addictive texture!
+Either way, you’ll love these gingerbread cupcakes just for their robust, spicy, warming ginger flavor and that soft, moist, addictive texture!

 Gingerbread Cupcakes with Eggnog Filling and Cream Cheese frostingPrint

 - 115 g 4 oz 1 stick butter melted

 - 100 g 5 oz molasses

 - 2 tsp ginger